 AboutWhat Sets ADT Apart ADT Security Services is a well-respected name in the home security market throughout the US and Canada.
 It’s also the largest provider in these areas.
 Each ADT security system is professionally installed for free and carries...

 AboutWhat Sets Vivint Apart Vivint is best known for its well-designed equipment and easy-to-integrate home automation.
 Even its most basic equipment package includes professional installation, the Vivint Sky app, and plenty of sensors.
 Vivint also stands out for using cellular-based...

-AboutProtect America could be your best home security deal over a three-year period.
-Protect America equipment is provided at no additional cost.
-(In contrast, other alarm companies lease or sell the equipment you’ll use.)
+AboutProtect America could be your best home security deal over a 3-year period.
+The company provides its equipment at no additional cost—in contrast, other home security companies lease or sell the equipment you’ll use.
 You can start with a free...

 Home security shoppers have a choice of DIY and pro installation for their alarm systems.
 Pro installation is required with hardwired security systems but not necessarily with wireless.
 Here are points to consider about choosing pro installation.

 Pro installation is required with top hardwired security systems and may be optional with wireless systems.
 When your home security equipment is installed by a pro, a key benefit is the peace of mind that comes with professional work.
 After all, DIY wireless security systems might be easy to set up, but a security pro can help ensure the best possible use of the equipment.
 Of course, another benefit is that your own time and energy aren’t spent on setting up the system!
 These benefits are most significant for people with larger properties and/or security systems with many components.